Nottommy11/Nottommy11.github.io/README.md

 - [X] Mark a todo as completed
 - [X] Delete a todo
 - [ ] Select settings related to their todo
-- [ ] Open a new tab of their todo
+- [ ] Open a new browser tab of their todo
 - [ ] Open all todos in a new window/group
 - [ ] Have their information at least stored locally
 - [ ] Delete a the tab doesn't delete the todos associated with it.
 Still saved locally & possibly in a database instead
 - [ ] Responsively display on mobile devices
-- [ ] Upload an image for a todo
+- [X] Upload an image for a todo

 ---